 (f) "Assignee" means a financial institution or qualifying organization that is entitled to receive payment of a refund assigned under this section.

 A qualifying taxpayer may assign all or part of an anticipated refund for the current and future taxable years to a financial institution or a qualifying organization.
 A financial institution or qualifying organization accepting assignment must pay the amount secured by the assignment to a third-party vendor.
 The commissioner of education shall, upon request from a third-party vendor, certify that the vendor's products and services qualify for the education credit.
-A denial of a certification is subject to the contested case procedure under chapter 14.
+A denial of a certification may be appealed to the commissioner pursuant to this subdivision and notwithstanding chapter 14.
 A financial institution or qualifying organization that accepts assignments under this section must verify as part of the assignment documentation that the product or service to be provided by the third-party vendor has been certified by the commissioner of education as qualifying for the education credit.
 The amount assigned for the current and future taxable years may not exceed the maximum allowable education credit for the current taxable year.
 Both the taxpayer and spouse must consent to the assignment of a refund from a joint return.

 When the taxpayer applies to the financial institution or the qualifying organization for a loan to be secured by the assignment under subdivision 2, the taxpayer must sign a written consent on a form prescribed by the commissioner.
 The consent must authorize the commissioner to disclose to the financial institution or qualifying organization the total amount of state taxes owed or revenue recapture claims filed under chapter 270A against the taxpayer, and the total amount of outstanding assignments made by the taxpayer under this section.
 For a refund from a joint return, the consent must also authorize the disclosure of taxes, revenue recapture claims, and assignments relating to the taxpayer's spouse, and must be signed by the spouse.
 The financial institution or qualifying organization may request that the taxpayer provide a copy of the taxpayer's previous year's income tax return, if any, and may assist the taxpayer in requesting a copy of the previous year's return from the commissioner.